Zytronium/aeroduel_backend/docs/API.md

   - OUTPUT: `{ success, authToken, matchId }`

 - `POST /api/hit` - Registers a hit during the match
-  - Called by the ESP32s when a plane is shot by another plane.
+  - Called by the ESP32s when a plane is shot by another plane
-  - Only the ESP32s should make requests to this endpoint, as enforced by the auth token.
+  - Only the ESP32s should make requests to this endpoint, as enforced by the auth token
-  - Validates `planeId` and `targetId` are associated with the same match.
+  - Validates `planeId` and `targetId` are associated with the current match and are not identical
-  - Adds a new `Event` to the match's `events` list`
+  - Adds a new "hit" `Event` to the match's `events` list
   - Updates the `MatchPlane` for the target plane with the hit count
-  - INPUT: `{ authToken, planeId, targetId, timestamp }`
+  - INPUT: `{ authToken, planeId, targetId }`
   - OUTPUT: `success`

 - `GET /api/planes` - List all online planes
-    - Returns a list of all online planes, including whether they have joined the current match or not and, if the match is ongoing, their current score.
+    - Returns a list of all online planes, including whether they have joined the current match or not and their current score if the match is ongoing
     - Anyone can make a request to this endpoint.
-Sensitive info such as auth tokens is excluded
+Sensitive info such as auth tokens is no longer stored with these planes and is therefore exlcuded.
     - INPUT: none
     - OUTPUT: `[{ planeId, userId?, playerName, score? }]`